-- Link compensation to the creation of shareholder value by our pay-for-performance philosophy - Design our incentive programs for our NEOs to be largely performance- - ✓ Include ESG performance metrics in our annual incentive program - Cap our annual and long-term incentive payouts - Pay dividends earned on performance shares only after the performance shares are earned and vested - Review our peer group annually - Perform an annual risk assessment of our compensation programs - Use an independent compensation consultant - Have severance agreements but not employment agreements - Have a robust stock ownership policy - Have an expansive compensation clawback policy

-WHAT WE DO NOT DO
+Link compensation to the creation of shareholder value by our pay-for-performance philosophy

+Design our incentive programs for our NEOs to be largely performance-based

+Include ESG performance metrics in our annual incentive program that further our business and financial objectives

+Cap our annual and long-term incentive payouts

+Pay dividends earned on performance shares only after they have been earned and vested

+Seek "Say-on-Pay" approval annually

+Perform an annual risk assessment of our compensation programs

+Use an independent executive compensation consultant

+Have a robust stock ownership policy

+Have rigorous compensation

+clawback policies

-- X Provide excise tax gross-ups
+Provide excise tax gross-ups

-- Maintain compensation programs that encourage unreasonable risk
+Offer compensation programs that encourage unreasonable risk taking

-- X Pay significant or excessive perquisites
+Pay significant or excessive perquisites

-- X Have single triggers in the event of a change of control
+Have single triggers in the event of a change of control

+Provide employment agreements (but do offer reasonable severance arrangements when appropriate)

-- Allow hedging or pledging of company stock
+Allow hedging or pledging of company stock

 As required by Section 951 of Dodd-Frank and related SEC rules, you are being asked to approve an advisory resolution on the compensation of our named executive officers.
-This proposal, commonly known as a "say on pay" proposal, gives you the opportunity to endorse or not endorse our fiscal year 2022 compensation program and policies for our named executive officers as disclosed in this proxy statement.
+This proposal, commonly known as a "say on pay" proposal, gives you the opportunity to endorse or not endorse our fiscal year 2023 compensation program and policies for our named executive officers as disclosed in this proxy statement.
 Although this advisory vote is non-binding, our Board and Compensation Committee will review the voting results and take them into account when considering future executive compensation arrangements.